tinacms/tina.io/content/blog/custom-field-plugins.md

 > If you’re working with Gatsby, this [looks slightly different](https://tinacms.org/docs/gatsby/custom-fields/). _Hint_: you’ll head to the **gatsby-browser.js** file to access the CMS instance.

-### Field Plugin Definition
+### Field Plugin Interface

-A plugin is used to extend functionality in the CMS.
-A field plugin in particular allows us to create and register custom fields to the CMS.

-The field plugin definition **requires (at a minimum) a name and a component.** The name will be used to reference the custom field in form definitions.
+The field plugin **requires (at a minimum) a name and a component.** The name will be used to reference the custom field in form definitions.
 The component is what will actually be rendered in the sidebar.
+The interface below should provide some insight into all that can go into creating a field plugin.
+When you register a field plugin with Tina, it expects an object with this similar shape.

 ```ts
 interface FieldPlugin {